The AME3 Rules

 - An Arena consists of one or multiple Teams.

-- The Team has a stable number of employees over at least one Match, preferably for much longer.
+- The Team has stable membership over at least one Match, preferably for much longer.

 - Each employee is a member of only one Team at a time.